Download the Chronic Low Back Pain – So Your Back Hurts… brochure.

 This information can help you, and your healthcare team, decide on an optimal course of treatment for your goals and pain experience by providing both recommendations for evaluated treatments, and information about treatments that could be harmful.

 These recommendations for treating back pain reflect the best practices and guidelines available, including when to get treatment.
-We can give you information on how these recommendations came about, and provide reassurance if your doctor didn’t recommend a scan or didn’t prescribe medication.
-More importantly, we can help give you options for treatment that will put control and recovery back in your hands.
+Tricia can give you information on how these recommendations came about, and provide reassurance if your doctor didn’t recommend a scan or didn’t prescribe medication.
+More importantly, she can help give you options for treatment that will put control and recovery back in your hands.

 Example advice from the brochure:

 As a general rule, the treatments for chronic low back pain do not cure the cause.
 The main idea of treatment is to reduce pain and increase the person’s ability to get on with their usual life.

 Effective chronic pain management works best with treatments provided by a health professional together with what you can do to help yourself.

 The following professionally delivered treatments have been shown to be effective:

 •Acupuncture for short periods to relieve flare-ups of backpain or as part of an active treatment program